Daniel-KM/Omeka-S-module-PdfViewer/README.md

 ====================================

-[Document Viewer] is a module for [Omeka S] that allows to display pdf files with the browser reader or via an internal reader (the Mozilla library [pdf.js]), at the choice of the admin.
+[Document Viewer] is a module for [Omeka S] that allows to display pdf files with the browser reader or via the customizable internal reader, the same Mozilla library [`pdf.js`], at the choice of the admin and site admins.

 Installation
 ------------

-The module uses an external library, [pdf.js], so use the release zip to install it, or use and init the source.
+The module uses an external library, [`pdf.js`], so use the release zip to install it, or use and init the source.

+See general end user documentation for [installing a module].

 * From the zip